Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: AutoSynth Index in a different Context: Assessing community vulnerability in the U.S.

-Turning now to the evaluation of the AutoSynth methodology by benchmarking it against alternative aggregation approaches used to construct synthetic indices, the comparison of the resulting Community Fragility Index across different methods reveals remarkably consistent geographic patterns, with areas of highest fragility remaining stable regardless of the aggregation technique applied.
+Turning now to the evaluation of the AutoSynth methodology by benchmarking it against alternative aggregation approaches used to construct synthetic indices, the comparison of the resulting Community vulnerability Index across different methods reveals remarkably consistent geographic patterns, with areas of highest vulnerability remaining stable regardless of the aggregation technique applied.
 This finding provides strong evidence of the robustness and reliability of the proposed method compared to existing alternatives in the literature.
 In terms of stress values, as depicted in Figure \ref{fig:stress_norm_usa}, Autosynth consistently exhibits lower stress values compared to its competitors, producing an improved representation of the euclidean distance between the representation of elementary indicators from US counties.
+To illustrate, a median stress value of \texttt{0.45} for AutoSynth, compared with \texttt{0.72} for PCA and \texttt{0.83} for AMPI (Figure \ref{fig:stress_norm_usa}), indicates that the one-dimensional representation produced by AutoSynth preserves the pairwise Euclidean distances among counties in the original 14-dimensional indicator space more faithfully than either alternative.
+In practical terms, if two counties are far apart in their composite socio-economic profiles, AutoSynth is more likely to reflect this distance in the final index, reducing the distortion introduced by the dimensionality reduction.
 This further confirms the effectiveness and robustness of the proposed method.
 A comparison between the application of AutoSynth in this case and its implementation in the Florence study discussed in Section \ref{sec:florence} can yield additional insights into the performance and adaptability of the AutoSynth index.
 We can notice that the stress performances over the US dataset are lower compared with the stress performances in the Florentine case.
-This results was expected, as the US counties dataset is forty times larger of the Florentine one, and this richness of observation help the estimation of the index.
+This results was expected, as the US counties dataset is forty times larger than the Florentine one, and this richness of observation help the estimation of the index.
 Thus we can advise to use Autosynth especially in presence of large and complex dataset, even if the performances are remarkable even in presence of few observations.

 \FloatBarrier